thu-ml/unidiffuser/README.md

   year={2023}
 }

-@article{bao2022all,
+@inproceedings{bao2022all,
-  title={All are Worth Words: a ViT Backbone for Score-based Diffusion Models}, author={Bao, Fan and Li, Chongxuan and Cao, Yue and Zhu, Jun}, journal={arXiv preprint arXiv:2209.12152}, year={2022}
+  title={All are Worth Words: A ViT Backbone for Diffusion Models}, author={Bao, Fan and Nie, Shen and Xue, Kaiwen and Cao, Yue and Li, Chongxuan and Su, Hang and Zhu, Jun}, booktitle = {CVPR}, year={2022}
 }
 ```